The Speculative Period: Early Collectors

 Archaeology evolves from the underlying human interest in the past.
 Archaeology is a modern practice, evolving since the 1800’s, but interest in the human past spans back hundreds of years.

-Sometimes called the “Speculative Period” early collectors created their own understandings of the past.
+At a time sometimes called the “Speculative Period,” early collectors created their own understandings of the past.
 The famous example in North America of this speculative period is the Moundbuilder myth: that the large burial mounds in the United States must have been built by an ancient civilization totally unrelated to the indigenous population.

 During this Speculative Period, the science behind archaeology for understanding the past did not exist.
 The use of stratigraphy, measuring time by layers of earth, was not possible because most of the people engaged in excavations thought the Earth was only a few thousand years old.
 Even proper field work did not exist.

 Wealthy collectors collected objects from across the world and placed these collections or ‘curiosities’ into cabinets for display.
-At first people were concerned with what the object looked like more so than understanding what it was or where it was from but the collections peaked the interest of many and they wanted to know more.
+At first people were more concerned with what the object looked like than understanding what it was or where it was from, but the collections piqued the interest of many and they wanted to know more.
 Who created these objects?
 What were they used for?
 Early collectors shared their ideas on their own collections, but it was these initial questions that ushered in a new more scientific era leading into what we understand as early archaeology.

 Anderson, Jacob M. The Lawson Site: an Early Sixteenth Century Iroquoian Fortress.
 London: Museum of Ontario Archaeology, 2009.

 Beaudoin, Matthew A. State of the Lawson Site: Draft Report.
 Museum of Ontario Archaeology, 2015.
 Unpublished.

 Boyle, David.
 “Ontario Earthworks.”
 Annual Archaeological Report, Ontario (1894): 33-40.